- Salesforce Chat block

 If your bot has been capturing variables, you can map these to any of the default custom fields of the standard live chat transcript object in Salesforce when the chatter is handed off from the bot to the live agent.
 This ensures that your live agent has all of the relevant information they need to seamlessly take over the chat from the bot.
 In the Field Name section, type the name of the default custom field of the standard live chat transcript object in Salesforce that you would like the corresponding variable mapped.
 Click into the Choose Variable field to select, from your existing bot variables, the variable you would like to map to your previously defined Salesforce field.

-When the chatter reaches the point in the flow where a Salesforce Block has been included in an answer, so long as it is during open hours and there are agents online, they will be added to the appropriate queue.
+When the Salesforce Chat block triggers during a handoff flow, and your agents are online, chatters are placed in the queue for a live agent.
 Within their chat window they will be provided with a banner indicating their queue position and will no longer have the ability to chat with the bot.

 When the chat is assigned to an available agent, the agent's name is provided to the chatter to identify who they are chatting with.
 The chatter will continue the conversation with the live agent in the same chat window that they were corresponding with the bot in, resulting in a seamless experience for the chatter.
 Please note that currently the chatter will be unable to end the chat with the live agent, and the live agent will have to do this.